 Sugarcane borer damage causes infected canes to produce 45% less sugar than non-infected plants.
 The open wounds these pests create by tunneling can also leave the plant susceptible to secondary pest or disease problems.
 The cornstalk borer may also cause sugarcane pest problems.

 Wireworms, the larvae of click beetles, can also cause crop loss in sugarcane fields.
-These small yellow-orange worms feed on the roots and bud nodes of sugarcane plants.
+These small, yellow-orange worms feed on the roots and bud nodes of sugarcane plants.
 They can leave large holes in sugarcane plant tissues, and their mouthparts oftentimes introduce secondary bacterial or viral infections to the plant.
+Flooding sugarcane fields in late spring, then again in summer generally kills wireworms, but insecticides containing phorate are also effective.

 Other Sugarcane Pests